-Chances to spot animals increase if you move slowly and silently, or sit quietly at a riverside.
+You can increase your chances of seeing animals if you move slowly and silently through the trails, or sit quietly at a riverside.
 In dry season the visibility through the thickets is better, as many trees and shrubs shed their leaves.

 The Cabo Blanco park is open from Wednesday to Sunday, 8 am - 4 pm.
-Entrance fee: $ 10
+Entrance fee is $ 12

 Map of Cabo Blanco

-When looking for a shady place on the beach, take care not to sit under the "Manzanillo" tree whose droppings can cause skin irritations.
+When looking for a shady place on the beach, take care not to sit under the "Manzanilla" tree whose excretions can cause skin irritations.

 Take nothing with you from the park (besides your trash of course).
 Even driftwood and empty shells are part of the maritime life cycle.